Jacqueline Barrientos, MD

-Hear from experienced CLL doctor and specialist, Dr. Jacqueline Barrientos, who talks through what CLL is, treatment options, and new drug research.
+Hear from experienced CLL specialist, Dr. Jacqueline Barrientos, who talks through what CLL is, treatment options, and the trend of drug research.

 - Name: Jacqueline Barrientos, M.D.